qiang-yi/spatial_data_science/Twitter/Twitter_developer_activation.md

 ![](../image/twitter/developer.jpg)

-2.2 You need to add a phone number to your Twitter account if you haven't done it before.
-Enter the verification code to verify your phone number.
-When your phone is added, go back to the basic questions.
+2.2 You need to add both a phone number and email to your account if you haven't.
+Enter the verification code to verify your phone number/email.
+When your phone/email is added, go back to the basic questions.

-  You may need to refresh the webpage after adding the phone number.
+  You may need to refresh the webpage after adding the phone number/email.

 ![](../image/twitter/phone.jpg)